eating247/fideligard/README.md

 ### User Flow

-- Users are prompted to begin trading after trading data loads for the specified time interval.
+- Users are prompted to begin trading after stock data loads.
-- Via the stocks panel, users can access the trade form, where fields are auto-populated with relevant stock information for the selected date on the slider form.
+- Via the stocks panel, users enter trades through the trade form, where fields are auto-populated with respective stock and date info.
-- Submission disabled unless order status is validated.
+- Submission disabled if user attempts to buy more stocks than their available cash, or sell more quantity than they own.

 ![Trade](https://github.com/eating247/fideligard/blob/master/screenshots/2.png)

-- All trades can be sorted according to date, price, ticker, or type (buy/sell).
+- All transactions up to selected date can be sorted according to date, price, ticker, or type (buy/sell).

 ![Transactions](https://github.com/eating247/fideligard/blob/master/screenshots/3.png)

-- User's portfolio updates according to position in time, as selected through date slider.
+- User's portfolio updates according to selected date, as adjusted through the date slider.

 ![Portfolio](https://github.com/eating247/fideligard/blob/master/screenshots/4.png)